THE Secret Key to Creating Lag in the Golf Swing

 -Jim S. | Sept.
 11, 2012 | Evanston, IL

-Check out the video to dramatically increase your lag right now, in less than 10 minutes!
+Watch the full video to dramatically increase your lag right now, in less than 10 minutes!
+Then put your results to the test with a free AI golf lesson to track your improvement in real time.

 Checkpoints for Practice